gitkraken/vscode-gitlens/README.md

 For any issues or inquiries related to GitLens, you can reach out to the GitKraken support team via the [official support page](https://support.gitkraken.com/).
 They will be happy to assist you with any problems you may encounter.

-With GitKraken Pro, you gain access to priority email support from our customer success team, ensuring higher priority and faster response times.
-Custom onboarding and training are also available to help you and your team quickly get up and running with a GitKraken Pro plan.
+With GitLens Pro, you gain access to priority email support from our customer success team, ensuring higher priority and faster response times.
+Custom onboarding and training are also available to help you and your team quickly get up and running with a GitLens Pro plan.

 # Contributing